Our School Motto. “Shojiki-Ryu”, Honesty and Integrity School

 INTEGRITY – Always be committed to being fair and responsible.
 Always keep your word.
 Have a word of gold.
 Always follow through and be committed to what you say and do.
 If you say you’re going to do something, do it.
 Don’t say it and never follow through, don’t say it and put it off and don’t mislead people by not following through.
 Always be willing to give, share and be kind and understanding to everyone.
 Never lie, steal, be selfish, boast or hurt others for your personal satisfaction.
 This is a sign of pure weakness.
 Always have a positive attitude and a strong personal integrity.
 This is an aspect that makes a martial artist strong, trusted, well-liked and respected.

 PERSEVERANCE – Perseverance is very important in the martial arts and in life.
 To persevere means to work hard, to endure and to never give up.
-Martial arts is a way of life.
+Martial arts are a way of life.
 Many people think that getting to black belt is the final step in martial arts, on the contrary it’s the very beginning part of martial arts.
-When you achieve your black belt, your mind, body and spirit are ready to start learning what the martial arts really are.
+When you achieve your black belt, your mind, body, and spirit are ready to start learning what the martial arts really are.
 It takes a lot of perseverance to make it to black belt and then even more through the “10” degrees of black belt.
 The best way to think about this is, white belt to black belt is like high school.
-Achieving 2nd degree black belt is like achieving an associates degree.
-Achieving 3rd degree black belt is like achieving a bachelors degree.
-Achieving 4th degree black belt is like achieving a masters degree.
-Achieving 5th degree black belt is like a doctorates degree.
+Achieving 2nd degree black belt is like achieving an associate degree.
+Achieving 3rd degree black belt is like achieving a bachelor’s degree.
+Achieving 4th degree black belt is like achieving a master’s degree.
+Achieving 5th degree black belt is like a doctorate’s degree.
 6th degree and above is like being a professor in the martial arts.
 Perseverance is also just important in your everyday life.
-You have to persevere at your work place, in your relationships and in your religion.
-Perseverance will get you to you’re goals and beyond.
+You must persevere at your workplace, in your relationships and in your religion.
+Perseverance will get you to your goals and beyond.

-WISDOM – Wisdom means being wise.
+WISDOM –Wisdom means being wise.
 Wisdom comes with time, often after several years, and most often with age.
-Wisdom is created through different life experiences, which include; trial and error, winning and loosing and learning from your successes and your mistakes.
+Wisdom is created through different life experiences, which include trial and error, winning and losing and learning from your successes and your mistakes.
 A warrior with wisdom would be like a dragon using strategy, experience, knowledge and would only choose when to fight.
-A person with a huge ego would be like a dog attacking at will, starting a fight, wanting to hurt someone or fighting for the enjoyment it, without thinking of the consequences.
+A person with a huge ego would be like a dog attacking at will, starting a fight, wanting to hurt someone, or fighting for the enjoyment it, without thinking of the consequences.
 He would enjoy showing off his ego and muscles to intimidate others.
 This is a sign of true weakness and is not wise, but stupid.
-Being wise is also being responsible and using strategy in your life while making educated and planned decisions, learning from your mistakes and successes and making your life and the world a better place to live in.
-Wisdom is using your experience, knowledge and heart, not your ego.
+Being wise is also being responsible and using strategy in your life while making educated and planned decisions, learning from your mistakes and successes, and making your life and the world a better place to live in.
+Wisdom is using your experience, knowledge, and heart, not your ego.